 Illuminway designs learning experiences that help students rediscover the joy of learning.

 lluminway designs learning around the whole child— their interests, strengths, questions, and future goals — while maintaining clear structure, rigor, and direction.
-Rather than forcing students to fit a fixed curriculum, Illuminway designs learning around the whole child — their interests, strengths, questions, and future goals — while maintaining clear structure, rigor, and direction.
+Rather than forcing students to fit a fixed curriculum.

 At the center of Illuminway’s programs is a simple but powerful goal: